 Then we will redirect the traffic to these defined chains:

 $ iptables -A INPUT -p icmp -j ICMP_IN

 $ iptables -A OUTPUT -p icmp -j ICMP_OUT

-Now when ICMP traffic is received by the INPUT chain, it is directed to the user-created chain ICMP_IN; and when it is received by the OUTPUT chain, it is handled by the ICMP_OUT chain.
+Now when ICMP traffic comes to the INPUT chain, it is directed to the user-created chain ICMP_IN; and when it is received by the OUTPUT chain, it will be handled by the ICMP_OUT chain.

 0 Echo Reply